Eneza Education is a platform that utilizes USSD/SMS technology as a study tool to provide educational resources in remote schools.

-This platform did an internal 3-month long impact study among pilot schools, in 2013, which resulted to an improvement of at least 15% compared to the previous year and found that the platform fostered knowledge retention and collaborative learning among students.
+This platform did an internal 3-month long impact study among pilot schools, in 2013, which resulted in an improvement of at least 15% compared to the previous year and found that the platform fostered knowledge retention and collaborative learning among students.

 No third party organizations, only testing performed by the designer.

 A mobile phone with airtime of 0.1 USD (Ksh.
-10) per week to connect to the service, WiFi or internet connection to connect to the mobile application and/or website.
+10) per week to connect to the service, WiFi, or internet connection to connect to the mobile application and/or website.

 Oluwatobi S. and Olurinola I., 2015, Mobile Learning in Africa: Strategy for Educating the Poor.